 The digital marketing salary and the amount of money committed to digital marketing trends and communications have increased dramatically in the last two years, posing a problem for senior-level marketers who have been unable to keep up with the changing times.
-New digital marketing practices, social media marketing, and SEO are evolving at a faster rate than they have ever been.
+New digital marketing practices, social media marketing, and SEO are changing at a faster rate than they have ever been.

 People who have worked in marketing and communications for more than twenty years should reassess their abilities and knowledge.
 As you battle to be heard in an electronic society with nearly four billion users, don’t let tactics you learned a decade ago become a liability.